martinlackner/abcvoting/paper/paper.md

 In addition to computing winning committees, `abcvoting` can be used to verify axiomatic properties of committees.
 Axiomatic properties are mathematical formalizations of desirable features, e.g, fairness guarantees.
-Such properties are fundamentally important to the analysis and discussion of voting rules.
+Such properties are fundamental to the analysis and discussion of voting rules.

 In a bit more detail, `abcvoting` has the following functionality: